JoseSoteloCohen/Blackout-WordPress-Dark-mode-Widget/readme.md

 ## ⭐ Show your support
 Please ⭐ this plugin if this project helped you!

-Also, it would be awesome if you left a review in WordPress if it helped you, you can do that by [clicking here](https://wordpress.org/support/plugin/blackout-darkmode-widget/reviews/#new-post).
+Also, it would be awesome if you could leave a review in WordPress if it helped you, you can do that by [clicking here](https://wordpress.org/support/plugin/blackout-darkmode-widget/reviews/#new-post).

 ## 🍺 Buy me a beer
 If you like this plugin, feel free to donate: